bovetliu/WebStockDataFetcher/README.md

 Make sure following commands executed at project root directory

-* IF you want to scrape data and store to local (using database.properties)
+* IF you want to scrape data and store to local (using database.properties, make sure username, password are correct)
     ```bash
     ./one_step_run.sh scrapezacks
     ```